jomartin-999/spring-boot-for-vmware-gemfire/docs/clientcache-applications.md

 connected and operable.
 </p>

-To configure and bootstrap Spring Boot VMware GemFire Locator applications as standalone JVM processes, use the following
+To configure and bootstrap Spring Boot [vmware-gemfire-name] Locator applications as standalone JVM processes, use the following
 configuration: